South Parks Road, Oxford OX1 3AN, UK

 Although it has been suggested that the elastic thickness of continental lithosphere shows a similar dependence with age, as does the oceanic lithosphere, it is difficult to explain continental elastic thickness estimates by a single set of thermal parameters.
 A majority of continental elastic thickness estimates, especially those from extended regions, are relatively low and in the range of 0-20 km.
 Only in the cool cratonic interiors does the continental lithosphere appear capable of showing any degree of long-term strength.
 We have been using high-resolution gravity anomaly and topography data sets and forward and "inverse" modelling techniques to estimate the elastic thickness of the continental lithosphere.
 Results in South America (summarised in the figure below) show that the elastic thickness varies spatially from high values over Brazilian and Guyana shields to low values over the sub-Andean basins.
 We have speculated that the low values correspond to regions that had been rifted during a previous extensional event.

-Collaborators: Shijie Zhong (Boulder, CO), Marta Perez-Gussinye (IES, Barcelona), Evgenii Burov (UPMC, Paris)
+Collaborators: Shijie Zhong (Boulder, CO), Marta Perez-Gussinye (University of Bremen) and the late Evgenii Burov (UPMC, Paris)

 Return to Tony Watts home page